arangodb/docs/3.10/arangographml-getting-started.md

 print(prediction_job)
 ```

-This creates a prediciton job that grabs data generates inferences using the selected model.
-It then, by default, writes the predictions to a new collection connected via an edge to the original source document.
-You may choose to instead specify a `colleciton`.
+This creates a prediction job that grabs data and generates inferences using the
+selected model.
+Then, by default, it writes the predictions to a new collection
+connected via an edge to the original source document.
+You may choose to specify instead a `collection`.

-**Get prediction job status**
+### Get prediction job status

 ```
 prediction_status = arangoml.prediction.get_job(prediction_job.job_id)
 ```
-Output:

 ```
 {'database_name': 'db_name',
  'job_id': '123-ee43-4106-99e7-123',